Education in the prison system

 Improved employment prospects

-Research has shown that individuals who receive an education in prison are 13% more likely to find employment opportunities on release.
-57% of prisoners in the UK have low levels of literacy, meaning that many entry level jobs are off limits to them.
-Novus supports prisoners to learn to read and write, which helps them upon release in their job search.
+Individuals who receive an education while in prison are 13% more likely to find employment opportunities upon release.
+57% of prisoners in the UK have low levels of literacy, meaning that even many entry level jobs are inaccessible to them.
+Novus encourages prisoners to learn to read and write, setting them up for success in their future job searches.

 -

-With the estimated annual cost of reoffending at £15 billion, not only is prison education and training beneficial for our learners, it’s also incredibly cost effective for businesses and our communities.
-Investing in prison education can save money in the long run by reducing the number of people reoffending and returning to prison.
+Investing in prison education cuts spending in the long run by reducing the number of people reoffending and returning to prison.

-In doing this, we create a pipeline from education to employment and help businesses train future employees, creating a pool of talent to source team members.
+In doing so, we create a pipeline from education to employment and help businesses train future employees - creating a pool of talent from which to source team members.

 -